 Yerba mate is a beverage made of plant with the botanical name Ilex Paraguariensis or Paraguayan holly.
 Long time ago its usage was an integral part of the South America Indians’ culture.
 During European colonization in the seventeenth century mate became widespread to Argentina, Chile, Bolivia and Peru.
 Jesuits managed to domesticate the plant and establish plantations in their Indian reductions in Misiones, Argentina.
 Time went on, and nowadays mate is known and consumed worldwide under the names yerba mate, paraguayan tea, chimarrão and tererê (in Portuguese) and some others.
-(More about history and culture of mate in Argentina in the interview with Andres Leonardo.
-The utensils for mate drinking – here).

 In order to get Paraguayan tea from the Paraguayan holly, the young plant shoots are dried and ground to a powder consisting of different fractions.